QUESTIONS TO ASK COLLEGE COACHES

 2. When does the recruiting process begin?

 A) This varies by school and by division.
 Division I colleges start to look at Boys during their Sophomore year of HS.
 Girls often start in the Freshman year.
-The summer after Sophomore year through the summer after Junior year is the biggest recruiting window for most colleges.
+The summer after Sophomore year through the spring of Senior year is the biggest recruiting window for most colleges.

-3. What is the difference between NCAA Division I or Division II etc.?
+3. What is the difference between NCAA Division 1 or Division 2 etc.?

-A) Division I schools have a bigger athletic department and usually offer more scholarships.
-Division II schools may offer athletic scholarships, but they are more limited in how many.
-Division III schools do not offer athletic scholarships.
+Division 2 schools may offer athletic scholarships, but they are more limited in how many.
+Division 3 schools do not offer athletic scholarships.

-NAIA schools follow different rules and may offer more scholarships than Division I. They tend to be smaller schools, but this varies.
+NAIA schools follow different rules and may offer more scholarships than Division 2.
+They tend to be smaller schools, but this varies.

 4. How do I get a scholarship and how many are available?